Sherborne Sensors: History

-Sherborne Sensors began life in 1945 as Schaevitz Engineering, a New Jersey-based manufacturer of LVDTs and other precision sensors.
-The business operated solely in the USA until an association formed with Electro-Mechanisms (EM) in 1963.
+Sherborne Sensors began life in 1945 as Schaevitz Engineering, a New Jersey–based manufacturer of LVDTs and other precision sensors.
+The business operated solely in the United States until an association formed with Electro-Mechanisms (EM) in 1963.
 This allowed their products to be distributed in the UK and also to be manufactured under licence.

 Prompted by the success overseas, Schaevitz Engineering acquired the majority shareholding in EM and began manufacturing a UK range of inertial products in 1974.

 The Schaevitz name traded until 1986 when the company was acquired by Lucas who changed the name of the business to Lucas Control Systems.

 In 1997 the company became Lucas Varty [sic] and in 1999 was acquired by TRW.
 Throughout all of this time the Schaevitz brand remained strong and at the cutting edge of sensors technologies.

 This business model continued until August 2000 when the Schaevitz Sensors and Components division of TRW was acquired by Measurement Specialities Inc (MSI).
 In 2002 the Measurement Specialties UK group was put into financial receivership and its assets sold.
 A group of former Schaevitz employees purchased the Inertial Products Division from MSI and formed the Sherborne Sensors Limited Company in July 2002 thus continuing the design, development and manufacture of precision sensors.

 In 2007, Sherborne Sensors extended its product range beyond inertial sensors by obtaining the former Maywood Instruments force transducer product lines and intellectual property from FTSA Holdings Limited.

 Following this expansion, Sherborne Sensors has extended its operation globally, establishing a sales and stocking location in North American in 2009.

 2012 NOVA METRIX LLC, Woburn MA, acquires Sherborne Sensors Ltd.